Hybrid Work Model Examples: How Leading Companies Are Making It Work

 1. Assessment and Planning

-- Evaluate your organizational readiness including technology infrastructure, management capabilities, and workspace considerations
+- Evaluate organizational readiness including technology, management, and workspace

 2. Policy Development

-- Defined non-negotiables such as core hours, required in-office days, or attendance expectations for specific meetings
+- Defined non-negotiables (core hours, required in-office days)

-- Flexibility parameters that clarify where employees have autonomy versus where organizational needs take precedence
+- Flexibility parameters clarifying autonomy versus organizational needs

 3. Technology Implementation

-- Space management systems for desk booking, meeting room reservations, and parking allocation
+- Space management systems for desk , room , and parking booking

 4. Management Training and Support

-- Develop inclusive meeting practices that give equal voice to remote and in-person participants
+- Develop inclusive meeting practices for remote participants

 5. Continuous Evaluation and Refinement

-- Retention and recruitment data to assess impact on talent acquisition and maintenance
+- Retention and recruitment data assessing talent impact

 Frequently Asked Questions About Hybrid Work Implementation